-- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure "Tank Gun" and "Drill Fluid" valves are open. - Fill and rinse the tank with clear water and then start the pump.
-By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
-Open the hopper valve to drain, then close. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Drain the remaining water out of the tank (use the customer installed tank bottom drain valve) and dispose of it according to local environmental approved practices. - Remove the drain cap on the suction tee located at the lower right end of tank and allow remaining water to escape from the piping.
-After draining, replace the cap. - Remove centrifugal pump front drain plug.
-Replace the plug when the pump is empty. - Make sure "Tank Gun" and "Drill Fluid" and wash wand valves are open. - Remove filter / shear and clean as described in the maintenance section of this manual. - Using a wet/dry vacuum, vacuum remaining water and debris from the polyethylene plastic reservoir tank.
+- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure both "Outlet" valves are open. - Disconnect the discharge hose that went to the drill rig or reservoir tank, at the drill rig or reservoir, and securely fasten it, back into the mixing tank to recirculate the fluid. - Fill and rinse the tank with clear water and then start the motor and pump.
+By pumping this water through the entire system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
+Open the hopper valve to drain, then close. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Drain the remaining water out of the tank and dispose of it according to local environmental approved practices. - Remove centrifugal pump front drain plug.
+Replace the plug when the pump is empty. - Make sure both "Outlet" valves and wash wand valve are open. - Remove filter / shear and clean as described in the maintenance section of this manual.

-NEVER ATTEMPT REPARS

-OR DISASSEMBLY without shutting off the hydraulic power source (customer supplied) Serious personal inj ury will result.
+NEVER ATTE MPT REPARS OR DISASSEMBLY without shutting off the hydraulic power source (customer supplied) Serious personal inj ury will result.